• Training

 Now that you’ve identified the most valuable organizational information, make knowledge preservation a daily practice.

-Sound like a hassle?
+Does that sound like a hassle?
 It doesn’t have to be.

 The key is to reduce friction.
-Your executives and employees likely don’t have bandwidth to create detailed documentation around their many responsibilities.
+Your executives and employees likely don’t have the bandwidth to create detailed documentation around their many responsibilities.
 Take the burden of knowledge preservation off your employee’s shoulders by providing tools to automatically record important meetings and save them in a searchable, on-demand video learning library for future access.

-Recording key project discussions, strategy meetings, and tool tutorials not only supports new employees but helps existing staff work more efficiently and strategically by giving them access to existing institutional knowledge at the speed of need and empowering them with new insights and support that often stay behind closed doors.
+Recording key project discussions, strategy meetings, and tool tutorials not only supports new employees but also helps existing staff work more efficiently and strategically by giving them access to existing institutional knowledge at the speed of need and empowering them with new insights and support that often stay behind closed doors.

 Your employees are already using video to communicate and collaborate in real time.
 Record and save important meetings automatically to start building your own corporate YouTube of institutional intelligence.